“Patrol ships,” Miro said. “Damn, I could have sworn I could avoid them.”

 “Miro, stop,” Odo said.
 “Whatever you’re wanted for, I doubt you want to compound the charges by resisting arrest.”

-"Figures you'd be on their side," Miro said.
-"Look, they just want me for a couple petty crimes.
-Nothing drastic.
+“Figures you’d be on their side,” Miro said.
+“Look, the charges…they’re ridiculous.
+Petty.
+They’re a technicality.
+It’s nothing drastic.
 Honestly, what kind of guy do you think I am?
-Just because I'm a bit of a galactic troublemaker—"
+Just because I’m a bit of a galactic troublemaker—”

 “Exactly,” Odo said.
 “I have no doubt you’re somewhat…shall we say…downplaying the things you did.”